lbowsher/outfitbackend/README.txt

 Implements 17 routes across 3 tables, including dealing with images in the tops and bottoms routes.

-Uploaded to Heroku https://outfithackchallenge.herokuapp.com/api/bottoms/
+Uploaded to Heroku https://outfithackchallenge.herokuapp.com/api/bottoms/ Please note that uploading images to heroku only works with png and jpeg images only, once they have been converted to base 64.
+We use https://www.base64-image.de/ as our image converter, then copy paste the text into our POST request body with the "image_name" key

+If this is not December 2021 the heroku and AWS accounts may be deactivated since this is for a school project.

 Tables:
 This is what each object will look like from their given table.
 The return type for all the routes will be a json object with these key: value pairs, or possibly a list of them.